gpeterson406/Greenwood_Book/_book/01-preface.md

 It allows us to consider situations where the estimated relationship between a quantitative predictor and the mean response varies among different levels of the categorical variable.
+In Chapter \@ref(chapter9), case studies show connections among all the methods used for quantitative responses and that they are all just linear models \index{model!linear}.
+We also show how the methods discussed can be applied to a suite of new problems and how that relates to further extensions of the methods.

 \indent By the end of Chapter \@ref(chapter9) you should be able to identify, perform using the statistical software R [@R-base], and interpret the results from each of these methods.
-There is a lot to learn, but many of the tools for using R and interpreting results of the analyses accumulate and repeat during the semester.
+There is a lot to learn, but many of the tools for using R and interpreting results of the analyses accumulate and repeat throughout the textbook.
 If you work hard to understand the initial methods, it will help you when the methods get more complicated.
 You will likely feel like you are just starting to learn how to use R at the end of the semester and for learning a new language that is